 Exploring the benefits and risks of openness in regards to the use of animals in Australian and New Zealand research.

 View the conference presentations

-The 2021 conference looked at ‘openness’ in animal research and teaching.
+The 2021 conference (delayed from 2020) looked at ‘openness’ in animal research and teaching.
 Public confidence in animal research hinges on the scientific community engaging in the evolving conversation about how and why animals are used.
 Being open about these matters is a worthwhile endeavour, and to be encouraged.

 To gain a broader perspective on how openness looks in practise, the conference examined overseas examples, both success stories and failures, and learn from different cultural viewpoints.